COVID-19 The Furlough Scheme

 If you’re an apprentice, your employer can furlough you in the same way as they do other employees.
 This doesn’t mean that your training has to cease, you’ll be able to continue to train whilst furloughed if the circumstances allow for it.

-If you’re furloughed as an apprentice, your employer must pay you at least the Apprenticeship Minimum Wage/ National Minimum Wage/ National Living Wage depending on which is appropriate for the amount of time that you’re able to spend in training.
+If you’re furloughed as an apprentice, your employer must pay you at least the depending on which is appropriate for the amount of time that you’re able to spend in training.
 You employer has a duty to cover any difference between the amount they’re able to claim through this scheme and the appropriate minimum wage to ensure that you’re not getting less than this.

 Can individuals use the furlough scheme?

-Yes, if you’re for example a nanny, your employer (as an individual) can use the furlough scheme provided that they’ve been paying you through PAYE and you were on the payroll on or before the 19 March 2020, have a UK bank account and you were furloughed for at least three consecutive weeks between 1 March and 30 June 2020.
+Yes, if you’re for example a nanny, your employer (as an individual) can use the furlough scheme provided that they’ve been paying you through PAYE and you were on the payroll on or before the 30 October 2020.

 What happens if I am pregnant and due to start maternity leave?

-In this instance, you’ll start your maternity leave as you would have done, however, if you’ve been placed on furlough or were off sick before this time, it’s possible that this may impact what you’ll receive on maternity leave and your Statutory Maternity Pay.
+In this instance, you’ll start your maternity leave as you would have done, however, if you’ve been placed on furlough or were off sick before this time, it’s possible that this may impact what you’ll receive on maternity leave and your .
 You should discuss this with your employer as soon as practically possible.

 What if I am returning from family related statutory leave (e.g. maternity, paternity, shared parental leave etc.)?

-If you get maternity allowance and you are on maternity leave, you will not be eligible to get furlough pay at the same time.
-If you have agreed to be put on furlough, you will have to contact Jobcentre Plus and ask that they stop your maternity allowance payments.
+If you get maternity allowance and you’re on maternity leave, you will not be eligible to get furlough pay at the same time.
+If you’ve agreed to be put on furlough, you’ll have to contact and ask that they stop your maternity allowance payments.

-Should you wish, you can agree to be put on furlough and end your maternity leave early but in you will need to give 8 weeks’ notice to be able to do so and you will not be eligible for the furlough payment until the end of the 8 weeks.
+Should you wish, you can agree to be put on furlough and end your maternity leave early but you’ll need to give 8 weeks’ notice to be able to do so and you’ll not be eligible for the furlough payment until the end of the 8 weeks.

 I work in the public sector, can my employer furlough me?